Chapter 3:

 I thought I heard muffled whispering coming from the room behind the counter.
 Without another thought, I turned away and left the hotel.

 The dirt road I had seen from my room opened up before me.
-I imagined Mimiko running into the distance, smiling and beckoning me to follow her, her long black hair falling against her back like yet to be woven threads dangling from a loom.
+I imagined Mimiko running into the distance, smiling and beckoning me to follow her, her long black hair falling against her back like yet-to-be-woven threads dangling from a loom.

 Mimiko...
 Your little mollusc is finally coming home.